We use cookies to improve your experience and for marketing. View our Cookie Policy for more information.

 • Automate manual work: A key benefit of a TMS is the automation of repetitive tasks like transferring data and processing transactions.
 It helps you track things like exchange rates and payments while simplifying time-consuming processes such as reconciling accounting entries with bank statements.

 • Connectivity: The ability to connect directly to banks or other financial institutions through traditional, file-based channels such as host-to-host underpins a lot of TMS functionality.
-Newer platforms like Atlar can often support a wider set of financial connections with API-first platforms like modern banks and payment platforms.

 • Consolidate financial data: TMS software aggregates financial data from banks and other sources, such as an ERP, into one standardized view.
 This makes it easier to analyze information and simplifies decision-making.